- Pivotal Cloud Foundry all versions

 - List the software and full version numbers (x.y.z) being used.
 For PCF this would minimally include the version of Ops Manager & Elastic Runtime, but should also include any installed tiles and their versions too.

 - List the IaaS being used and it's version information.

 - Indicate if this is a Dev / QA / production environment.

 - Provide any relevant details about the environment in which the problem is occurring.
-For example but not limited to: the load balancer being used, description of network layout, details about hardware & storage and / or any non-standard or unsupported changes that have been made to the platform like when running OSS CF, running without Ops Manager or running custom tiles.
+For example but not limited to: the load balancer is used, description of network layout, details about hardware & storage and/or any non-standard or unsupported changes that have been made to the platform like when running OSS CF, running without Ops Manager or running custom tiles.

 - Provide step-by-step instructions on how Pivotal Support can reproduce the problem that you are experiencing.

 - Include the exact message for any errors that you are seeing.
 Either copy and paste the message or take a screenshot of it.

 - Post screenshots of the Status page for each tile deployed in Ops Manager or the output of `bosh vms --details` [link].

 - If any VMs on the Status pages are listed in red or if `bosh vms` lists any VMs as "failing", obtain and attach logs from the problematic VMs.
 Instructions for obtaining logs can be found here [link].